 Year after year, Cornwall remains one of the most popular holiday destinations in the UK.
-People come from all over the globe to see one thing – the county’s world famous 300 mile long coastline.
+People come from all over the globe to see one thing – the county’s world-famous 300-mile long coastline.
 This is where lifetime memories are made.
-Young children remember waving their nets in craggy rock pools for toddlers and prawns and paddling in the surf on long golden beaches long into adulthood while grownups will never forget the wildly romantic cliff top walks and sitting at waterside cafes in quaint harbours.
+Young children remember waving their nets in craggy rock pools for toddlers and prawns and paddling in the surf on long golden beaches long into adulthood while grownups will never forget the wildly romantic cliff top walks and sitting at waterside cafes in quaint harbors.

 1. Padstow and the Camel Estuary

 The town also boasts a superb sandy beach fronting on to the mouth of the river.
-Drive round through Wadebridge and you will come to the East bank of the river where you start to enter a millionaire’s playground.
-Here you will find expensive enclaves like Rock, Daymer Bay where the Camerons frequently stay, Trebetherick where John Betjeman is buried and, lastly, Polzeath where wealthy young twenty some things like to frolic on the magnificent surf beach.
+Drive around through Wadebridge and you will come to the East bank of the river where you start to enter a millionaire’s playground.
+Here you will find expensive enclaves like Rock, Daymer Bay where the Camerons frequently stay, Trebetherick where John Betjeman is buried and, lastly, Polzeath where wealthy young twenty-somethings like to frolic on the magnificent surf beach.

 2. St. Ives

 This town has always been hugely popular with artists by virtue of the amazing quality of its light and this has led to the resort housing a Tate Gallery.
-St. Ives vies with Padstow in popularity because of it magnificent beaches, harbour and ancient inns which positively ooze their smuggling and seafaring heritage.
+St. Ives vies with Padstow in popularity because of its magnificent beaches, harbor, and ancient inns which positively ooze their smuggling and seafaring heritage.

 The resort’s amazing popularity has a downside in that it can get horrendously busy at peak times of the year so try and avoid visiting in high season and on bank holidays.
 In any event, you are better off leaving the car and taking the short rail journey along the coast from Erth or the park and ride at Lelant Saltings.
 This will take you to the heart of the town without any traffic and car parking stress.